6 min read · Cost

 | Premium custom fiber cement with full WUI assembly | $17–$27 | $42,000–$82,000+ |

-Sierra Siding's typical re-side scope band in the Bay Area and Wine Country as of 2026.
+Typical re-side planning range for the Bay Area and Wine Country — a general California market range, not a Sierra Siding quote.
 Permit/inspection cost and any WUI hardening per Chapter 7A are included where applicable.
 Vinyl is intentionally omitted — it's not Chapter 7A-acceptable on the many designated parcels here.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways